termly/apidocs/paging_parameters_object.md

 # Overview

-For GET requests responses may be [returned in groups](./results_scrolling.md).
+For GET requests responses may be [returned in groups](./results_paging.md).

 ## Custom group sizes

-It is possible to customize the scrolling parameters for each query.
+It is possible to customize the paging parameters for each query.
 If you want to customize the settings, include the following object in your request:

 ```JSON
 {